The Resist Tour

-The Resist Tour (also referred to as Resist Tour) was a concert tour by Dutch symphonic metal band Within Temptation, in support of their seventh album Resist which was released on 1 February 2019.
+The Resist Tour (also referred to as Resist Tour) was a concert tour by the Dutch symphonic metal band Within Temptation, in support of their seventh album Resist which was released on 1 February 2019.
 The tour began on 11 October 2018 in Krasnoyarsk, Russia, and visited seventeen countries in Europe.
 The supporting acts for the first leg were bands Beyond the Black and Ego Kill Talent.
 For 2019, the band toured North America alongside In Flames and performed at both select European summer festivals and special open air shows with selected guests.
 The band was scheduled to perform a second round of summer festivals in 2020, but due to the COVID-19 pandemic the festivals had to be cancelled.

 Background

 At the end of 2017, without any news of a sooner studio release, the band announced that they would be embarking on a new tour on the second half of the following year, with a possible new studio album in sight.
 Even before the arrival of the new year, a few concerts were already sold out.
 The tour had been labelled "MMXVIII" at that time, as a reference to the year of 2018 and, only after the announcement of their seventh album Resist, the name was changed to "The Resist Tour" in support of the album.
 Initially, only club and arena dates throughout Europe were added to the tour, before the band started scheduling dates for some 2019 summer festivals.
 As lead vocalist Sharon den Adel had been facing personal problems and a writer's block before officially start writing for the album, the band's fate was uncertain at the point and she was unsure to even get back touring after all.
 When later revealed that the vocalist has also decided to stay more time at home to be more present on her children's life, the touring schedule was elaborated with normally two weeks on tour and two weeks off.
 At the end of 2018, it was announced a new leg of the tour in North America at the beginning of the following year, with In Flames as special guests and Smash into Pieces as the opening act.
 The leg will consist of 15 dates, with 12 of them passing through the United States and 3 in Canada.
 After the North American leg, the band commenced another round of concerts throughout Europe, this time consisting of festival presentations and special concerts at palace gardens.
 During the 2019 festival season, the band was scheduled for the first time as one of the headliners for the Graspop Metal Meeting, one of the biggest European heavy metal festivals.